White Corn

 Applications

-Honey tangerines, because they contain seeds, are best suited to juicing but may also be eaten fresh.
-Their skin may be candied but will show gradations in color.
-Use juice and zest in drinks and smoothies, or frozen desserts.
+Honey tangerines are most often eaten fresh or used for their juice.
+Use their juice and zest in beverages and smoothies or frozen desserts.
 Add fresh segments to breakfast dishes and green salads.
 Pair with fresh herbs, honey, white wines, almonds, tropical fruits and aged cheeses.
-Honey tangerines will keep at room temperature but should be refrigerated for longer storage.
+Honey tangerines will keep at room temperature for up to a week, and can be refrigerated for extended storage.

 Geography/History

-The Honey mandarin was originally developed by H.B.
-Frost at the University of California Citrus Research Center, Riverside.
-Frost bred a 'King' tangor and 'Willowleaf' mandarin to produce the honey mandarin in 1915.
-The Honey mandarin was never officially released for commercial production, thus its crop value is limited to farmers markets in citrus growing regions of California and Florida.
+The Honey tangerine was originally developed by H.B.
+Frost at the University of California’s Citrus Research Center in Riverside.
+Frost bred the king tangor and the willowleaf mandarin to produce the Honey tangerine in 1915.
+The variety was never released for commercial production, likely due to a tendency to bear fruit alternately, every other year.
+Their flavor and size still make them attractive to citrus growers and nurseries, who can purchase budwood from UC Riverside’s Citrus Clonal Protection Program.
+The availability of Honey tangerines is limited to small orchards and farmers markets in the citrus growing regions of California.

 Recipe Ideas